xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 **Running the examples**

-The following examples illustrate how the **Profile Inheritance** feature works:
+The following examples illustrate how the **Profile Inheritance** feature works.

 - Given test case: